 Within local jails, state prisons and federal penitentiaries, the correctional officer serves as the voice of authority, while also ensuring the safety and welfare of prisoners.
 These courageous law enforcement professionals disrupt violent confrontations, ensure order, and also work to help rehabilitate prisoners.
-With almost 434, 870 correctional officers working in the U.S. as of 2011, these law enforcement professionals represent one of the most important components of America’s criminal justice system.
+With more than 462,000 correctional officers working in the U.S. as of 2019, these law enforcement professionals represent one of the most important components of America’s criminal justice system.

 Correctional Officers as Safety Facilitators

 There are three areas of safety that every correctional officer must remain aware of at all times:

 Personal safety – Most correctional officers are required to complete a rigorous training program that instills skills in the use of firearms, hand-to-hand combat, pepper spray and other non-lethal weapons, like batons.
 It is essential that officers in close proximity to prison populations maintain their physical capabilities in case of an attack.
 It is equally important that officers remain cognizant of their situation and surroundings to limit any opportunities for violence against officers.

 Protocols are in place that ensures correctional officers are never left vulnerable to attack and that back-up is always present and able to respond immediately.
 Another tactic is prevention through observation.
 The key to this is for officers to develop working relationships with the inmates that allow them to better recognize the signs of emotional distress in them that may indicate the likelihood of violent outbursts.